BogdanIrimie/DistributedMonitoring/README.md

 mongoPort = 27017
 ```

-### Using the deployment
+### Deployment

-Deployment can be done via Chef.
-Recipes are provided in the deployment directory.
-For test purposes, the Chef client can be run in local mode: `chef-client -z -r "recipe[dmon]"`
+The system can be deployed manualy, or using the [Chef recipes](https://github.com/IrimieBogdan/DmonDeployment).

 More info can be found on the [deployment page](https://github.com/IrimieBogdan/DistributedMonitoring/wiki/Deployment).